pivotal/docs-platform-automation/docs/how-to-guides/installing-opsman.md

-# Writing a Pipeline to Install Tanzu Operations Manager
+# Writing a pipeline to install Tanzu Operations Manager

 This how-to-guide shows you how to write a pipeline for installing a new VMware Tanzu Operations Manager.
-If you already have an Tanzu Operations Manager VM, check out [Upgrading an existing Tanzu Operations Manager][upgrade-how-to].
+If you already have an Tanzu Operations Manager VM, check out [Upgrading an existing Tanzu Operations Manager](./upgrade-existing-opsman.md).

 {% include ".getting-started.md" %}

 ## Downloading Tanzu Operations Manager

-We're finally in a position to do work!

-Let's switch out the test job
+Now switch out the test job
 for one that downloads and installs Tanzu Operations Manager.
-We can do this by changing:
+Do this by changing:

 - the `name` of the job
 - the `name` of the task
 - the `file` of the task

-Our first task within the job should be [`download-product`][download-product].
+Our first task within the job should be [`download-product`](../tasks.md#download-product).
 It has an additional required input;
 we need the `config` file `download-product` uses to talk to Tanzu Network.